 Chapter 6.
-AsciiDoctor Primer
+Asciidoctor Primer

 Most FDP documentation is written with AsciiDoc.
 This chapter explains what that means, how to read and understand the documentation source, and the techniques used.
-To get a complete reference of the AsciiDoctor capabilities please consult the Asciidoctor documentation.
+To get a complete reference of the Asciidoctor capabilities please consult the Asciidoctor documentation.
 Some of the examples used in this chapter have been taken from the AsciiDoc Syntax Quick Reference.

 6.1.
 Overview